Blazing-Blast/GamePlatform/README.md

 ## How to compile?

 Run `make all`.
-If you changed anything in the makefile, you probably want to run `make clean` first.
+If you changed anything in the makefile or settings, you probably want to run `make clean` first.

 ## How to play with the settinngs?